Procedure for Using Public Tender

 Section 4 - The full value of the contract, exclusive of taxes but including freight and any other associated costs is to be shown here, along with the date of award (date purchase order was issued).
 Awards for a public work should include all applicable taxes.

 Section 5 - Check the appropriate section of the Public Tender Act for which this purchase is exempt.
-The relevant section of the Act is attached to this instruction for your assistance.

 Section 6 - Clearly outline why the tender was not invited.
 This explanation will have to undergo the scrutiny of the Auditor General's Office, Government Purchasing Agency and the general public, so accuracy is critical.

-Section 7 - Not applicable.
+Section 7 - Is Not applicable.